 Editing, Proofreading, Layout

 A professional has the experience and depth of knowledge to aid the self-publishing author in tackling the various steps needed before a book is ready for publishing and distribution.
-Writing is about creativity with the English language, and dependance on software results in some of the writing gaffes that annoy readers and embarass authors.
+Writing is about creativity with the English language, and dependence on software results in some of the writing gaffes that annoy readers and embarrass authors.
 Software hasn’t been able to replace the human touch.

 HOLLY MONTY is a nonfiction book editor, dissertation editor, and self-publishing consultant.
 She is an expert in Microsoft Word, Adobe Acrobat, Adobe InDesign, LaTeX, and APA Style.